TycheSoftwares/woocommerce-abandoned-cart/readme.txt

 == Changelog ==

+= 5.15.0 ( 06.06.2023 ) =
+* Fix - A fatal error received when clicked on checkout link from webhook.
+* Fix - The wrong recovered end time appears on the recovered order tab page.
+* Fix - Vulnerability fix for hardcoded encryption key.
+* Enhancement - Introduced compatibility with WooCommerce High Performance Order Storage.

 = 5.14.2 ( 23.05.2023 ) =
 * Fix - Customers are receiving abandoned cart emails even after they purchased.
 * Fix - An error is displaying on cart page with PHP 8.1.